- Content Retrieval Methods

 Hoover Dam and Grand Canyon Tours.
 Since you have enabled OCR for this source, this image is analyzed by the OCR feature during the indexing process.

 As a result, when you type

-Grand Canyonin a Coveo Cloud search interface, this picture is part of your search results.
+Grand Canyonin a Coveo-powered search interface, this picture is part of your search results.
 This item Quick View contains the text extracted from the picture:

 Hoover Dam and Grand Canyon Tours.

 Your company is digitalizing its archives.
 Hundreds of pages of documents are therefore scanned and saved as PDF files.
 To make these documents searchable, Coveo needs to access the text they contain.
 You enable OCR for this source so that when an end-user enters keywords in a search interface, any matching PDF file is returned in the search results.